delcroip/django-adx/README.md

 ```

 ### ADX Formatters
-ADX Formatters allow transforming ADXMapping objects to diffrent formats.
-At the moment only XML Format is implemented.

 ```python
 from django_adx.converters.adx.formatters import XMLFormatter from django_adx.models.adx.data import ADXMapping

 adx_format = ADXMapping(...)
 xml_formatter = XMLFormatter()
 xml_format = xml_formatter.format_adx(adx_format)
 ```

-## CODE

-the code can only be alpha numeric, all other char will be replaced by "_"